Items in Blazor Timeline Component

 Blazor Timeline Component with Opposite Content

-You can define the CSS class to show the icon for each item using the DotCss property.
+Define a CSS class to display an icon for each item using the DotCss property.

-You can include images for the Timeline items using the DotCss property, by setting the CSS background-image property.
+Include images for Timeline items using the DotCss property by setting the CSS background-image property.

-You can display text for the Timeline items using the DotCss property, by adding text to the CSS content property.
+Display text for Timeline items using the DotCss property by adding text to the CSS content property.

 @using Syncfusion.Blazor.Layouts